Polymer/old-docs-site/articles/accessible-web-components.md

 * a `tabindex` value equal to -1 will cause the element to be *programmatically* focusable, but not in the tab order.

-For custom elements, always use **`tabindex` values of `0` or `-1`,** as you won’t be able to determine the order of elements on a given page ahead of time - and even if we did, they may be subject to change.
+For custom elements, always use **`tabindex` values of `0` or `-1`,** as you won’t be able to determine the order of elements on a given page ahead of time—and even if we did, they may be subject to change.
 A `tabindex` value of `-1` is particularly useful for managing focus within complex elements as described above.

 Also ensure that focus is **always visible**, whether by allowing the default focus ring style, or applying a discernible focus style.
-Remember not to trap the keyboard user - focus should be able to be moved away from an element using only the keyboard.
+Remember not to trap the keyboard user—focus should be able to be moved away from an element using only the keyboard.

 #### Using autofocus